iftakharH/iftakharH/README.md

-# 💫 About Me:
+#  About Me:
-Currently an undergrad student specializing in Computer Science and Engineering.<br> Learning Full Stack Web Development these days.
+Currently, a CS undergrad student.<br> Learning Full Stack Web Development these days besides Python and JavaScript.

 ## 🌐 Socials: